meilisearch/specifications/text/0060-tasks-api.md

 ### II.
 Motivation

 As writing is asynchronous for most of Meilisearch's operations, this API allows users to track the progress of asynchronous tasks, know and understand why a task has failed, and cancel specific tasks being enqueued or processing.
+It's also possible to delete tasks being in a finished state.

 ### III.
 Explanation